esarks/SkylerThomas2/01_movement-1-swamp-intro-secular.md

-# Dying Changes Everything: A Wayfarer's Journey (Movement 1)
+# Out of the Swamp: A Wayfarer's Journey (Movement 1)

 ### MOVEMENT 1: IN THE SWAMP (The Struggle)